denten-books/plain-text/main.md

 The academic question of canon-formation, transforms into a (not yet critical) practice of rapid, iterative, generative canon making.
-Whatever ideals motivate close reading between "word" and "work" surely must drive the process on the level of corpus composition.
+Whatever ideals motivate close reading between "text" and "work" surely must drive the process on the level of corpus composition.
 Almost every field of human activity has responded to the condition in which canons are no longer accessible, in their entirety, to the unaided (natural) human intellect: distant reading and macroanalysis in